NUS UK Election Rules

 The Returning Officer will communicate to candidates ahead of the election what election activities will be taking place.

-Ballots open in advance of conferences and dates of opening of voting are available here.
+Ballots open in advance of conferences and dates of opening of voting are available here https://www.nusconnect.org.uk/nus-democratic-conferences/elections-at-conferences

 For each election, the Chief Returning Officer will announce the method of voting.
-Voting will be by secret ballot, and shall be conducted either in electronic format or, in certain circumstances, in paper format.
-Ballots will display the chosen names of the candidates and the position they are standing for.
+Voting will be by secret ballot and be conducted either in electronic format or, in certain circumstances, in paper format.
+Ballots will display the chosen name of the candidate and the position they are standing for.
 Online voting will also display manifesto information and pictures (where supplied by the candidate).

 Announcing the Result